 The registry of Validators and their balances.
 The balances list is separated out as it changes much more frequently than the validators list.
-Roughly speaking, balances of active validators are updated every epoch, while the validators list has only minor updates per epoch.
+Roughly speaking, balances of active validators are updated at least once per epoch, while the validators list has only minor updates per epoch.
 When combined with SSZ tree hashing, this results in a big saving in the amount of data to be rehashed on registry updates.
 See also validator inactivity scores under Inactivity which we treat similarly.